-Washington was appointed to the cabinet-level position of Director of the Michigan State Police by Governor Jennifer M. Granholm effective May 23, 2010.
-Washington was the 17th Director in the 93 year history of the department.
-As Director, Washington also served as State Director of Emergency Management and as Michigan’s Homeland Security Director.
-Prior to his appointment as Director, Washington served as Deputy Director and Commander of the Field Services Bureau for two years.
+He began his career with the Department of State Police in 1984.
+Gov. Jennifer M. Granholm appointed him to the cabinet-level position of director of the Michigan State Police in 2010.
+As director, he also served as state director of Emergency Management and as Michigan’s Homeland Security director.
+Prior to his appointment as director, he served as deputy director of the Michigan State Police and commander of its Field Services Bureau for two years.
 In this capacity, he was responsible for the management of the department’s largest bureau, which includes two regions encompassing seven districts and 64 posts, as well as the Criminal Investigation Division, Traffic Safety Division, and the Special Operations Division.
-He also served as a member of the Executive Council, establishing goals and objectives for the department.

 Previous assignments include serving at the Bridgeport, Detroit, and Ypsilanti posts, as well as in the Human Resources and Training divisions.
-From 2003 to 2005, he served as First Lieutenant and Commander of the Governor’s Security Section.
-In 2005, he was promoted to Inspector and Assistant First District Commander where he was responsible for aiding in the administration of eight posts in the lower mid-Michigan region.
-In 2006, he was promoted to Captain and Commander of the Emergency Management and Homeland Security Division, where he is credited with the creation of the state’s Critical Infrastructure Protection Desk and the formation of the nationally recognized Michigan Infrastructure Coordinating Committee.
+From 2003-05, he served as first lieutenant and commander of the Governor’s Security Section.
+In 2005, he was promoted to inspector and assistant first district commander where he was responsible for aiding in the administration of eight posts in the lower mid-Michigan region.
+In 2006, he was promoted to captain and commander of the Emergency Management and Homeland Security Division, where he is credited with the creation of the state’s Critical Infrastructure Protection Desk and the formation of the nationally recognized Michigan Infrastructure Coordinating Committee.